gvwilson/sensibleadventures/wrestler/wrestler.md

 *My grandfather sometimes grumbled that there was no point teaching someone with no ancestors how to wrestle, but my mother ignored him.
-His presence added to our family's prestige---other shamans came to meet her strange pupil, and from each of them I think Saknus learned a little more.*
+His stories made the long nights fly by, and his presence added to our family's prestige.
+Other shamans came to meet her strange pupil, and from each of them Saknus learned a little more.*

-*"A shaman must have help from strong spirits to work strong magic.
+*"A shaman needs strong spirits to work strong magic.
-Our ancestors are angry when we call them back from the Summer Lands and must be made to obey us.
+We must wrestle with them to make them obey us.
 Only in this way can magic be done."
-Saknus smiled when my mother said this, as though at some joke only he had heard.*
+Saknus smiled when my mother said this as though at some joke only he had heard.*

 *"Can you only call your own ancestors back?" he asked.*